badryadahy/Arabic-Semantic-Similarity-Dataset-ASSD/README.md

 Arabic Similarity Dataset.xlsx         Contains pair of sentences and average human evluation.
 Human Evluation.xlsx                   Contains pair of sentences and 7 human opiniones.

+This dataset is available for free download for this field ,please cit this papar (ASSD: Arabic Semantic Similarity Dataset)

 Introduction

 ................